MaxTran96/robofriends/README.md

-# robofriends-pwa
-Udemy tutorial - adding PWA capabilities to a react app
+My first Progressive Web App using mostly React and Redux

 To run the project:

-1. Clone this repo
+Clone this repo
-2. Run `npm install`
-3. Run `npm start`
+Run npm install
+Run npm start